Disclaimers: See Part 1

 "I really want you with me."
 Iona admitted.

 "Thank you.
 Thank you.
 Thank you."
-Iona repeated as she hugged Ri.
+Iona repeated, hugging Ri.

 After that, she headed for the door.